-This is the actuarial valuation report as of June 30, 2021 for the Terminated Agency Risk Pool.
-The Terminated Agency Risk Pool provides benefit payments to members and their beneficiaries who were employees of public agencies that have terminated their contract with CalPERS.
-This report shows that the Terminated Agency Risk Pool continues to be well funded as of June 30, 2021.
+This report presents the result of the June 30, 2023 actuarial valuation for the Terminated Agency Risk Pool.
+The Terminated Agency Risk Pool (TAP) provides benefit payments to members and their beneficiaries who were employees of public agencies that have terminated their contract with CalPERS.
+This report shows that the Terminated Agency Risk Pool continues to be well funded as of June 30, 2023.